Typhoon Bebinca

-Typhoon Bebinca, known in the Philippines as Tropical Storm Ferdie, was a strong and moderately long-lived tropical cyclone that affected East China, Guam, Philippines and the Ryukyu Islands in mid-September 2024.
-Bebinca made landfall in Shanghai, China, becoming the strongest typhoon to hit the city since Typhoon Gloria in 1949 and the first typhoon to made landfall in the city since Typhoon Muifa in 2022.
-The thirteenth named storm and sixth typhoon of the annual typhoon season, Bebinca formed from atmospheric convection 208 nmi east-northeast of Kosrae, was upgraded to a tropical storm by the Japan Meteorological Agency (JMA) on September 10, and was named Bebinca, before turning west-northwest due to interaction with an upper vortex; by September 13, as it entered the Philippine Area of Responsibility, the Philippine Atmospheric, Geophysical and Astronomical Services Administration named it Ferdie, and it eventually moved across the Ryukyu Islands, where both the Joint Typhoon Warning Center and the JMA upgraded it to a minimal typhoon.
-Inland, Bebinca quickly weakened to a severe tropical storm due to land interaction as it moved west-northwest under the steering influence of the subtropical high.
+Typhoon Bebinca, (Note: The name Bebinca was contributed by Macau and refers to a kind of milk pudding popular there.) known in the Philippines as Severe Tropical Storm Ferdie, was a strong and moderately long-lived tropical cyclone that affected East China, Guam, Philippines and the Ryukyu Islands in mid-September 2024.
+Bebinca became the strongest typhoon to hit Shanghai since Typhoon Gloria in 1949 and the first typhoon to do so since Typhoon Muifa of 2022.
+The thirteenth named storm and sixth typhoon of the 2024 Pacific typhoon season, Bebinca formed from atmospheric convection 208 nmi east-northeast of Kosrae on September 5.

+Bebinca intensified into tropical storm on September 10 before turning west-northwest due to interaction with an upper vortex.
+By September 13, as it entered the Philippine Area of Responsibility, the Philippine Atmospheric, Geophysical and Astronomical Services Administration named it Ferdie, and it eventually moved across the Ryukyu Islands, where both the Joint Typhoon Warning Center and the JMA upgraded it to a minimal typhoon.
+On September 16, Bebinca made landfall over Lingang New City in Shanghai, China as a Category 1-equivalent typhoon.
+Inland, Bebinca quickly weakened into a tropical storm due to land interaction that same day while maintaining west-northwest movement.
 The JMA tracked the system until it was last noted on September 18.

-Although Typhoon Bebinca did not make landfall in the Philippines, its associated trough and the southwest monsoon brought heavy rains to many regions, damaging or destroying nearly 97 homes and displacing over 36,626 people.
+Although Bebinca did not make landfall in the Philippines, its associated trough and the southwest monsoon brought heavy rains to many regions, damaging or destroying nearly 97 homes and displacing over 36,626 people.
 The storm caused at least six fatalities, with two people missing and eleven injuries.
-In China, Bebinca caused two fatalities and one injury, but the country was soon impacted by Tropical Storm Pulasan just days later.
-Bebinca significantly affected Guam, leading to storm warnings being issued.
-In Japan, thousands of homes lost power in Amami, and high winds were recorded in Okinawa Prefecture.
-Overall, Bebinca caused an estimated US in damage across the Philippines and China.
+Bebinca caused some damage in Guam, leading to storm warnings being issued.
+In Japan, thousands of homes lost power in Amami.
+In China, Bebinca caused two fatalities and one injury.
+Overall, Bebinca caused an estimated US$1.42 billion in damage in China and US$22 million in the Philippines.